careops/birthday/ROADMAP.md

 **enhancements:**
 * web ui
+* test-birthday.go file that tests all assumptions on dates and time
 * timezone support
 * todo support (so you can check off which people you already got a gift for)
 * export to calendar